Tobacco use among young people

 Monitoring in Switzerland

-In Switzerland, the monitoring of tobacco use among young people is essentially based on data collected in the course of the study called Health Behaviour in School-Aged Children[3] (HBSC) and the Swiss health survey[4] (ESS).
-The first of these, which has been conducted with schoolchildren every four years since 1986, documents the extent of tobacco use with 11 to 15-year-olds, and the second with 15 to 25-year-olds.
-More details about these studies are available on our page Overview of monitoring instruments.
-Data from the Monitorage sur le tabac suisse (TMS [5]) and from the CoRolAR study from Monitorage Suisse des addictions[6], which have tracked tobacco use annually up through 2016, help us complete the picture.
-However, it must be remembered that the data from the first two studies cited – HBSC and ESS – do not document tobacco use on a continual basis (points in time every four years for the HBSC, every five years for the ESS) and thus suffer from a virtually systematic obsolescence due to the fact that the estimates that they report are available only two years after the data are collected.
-In addition, these two studies do not place a great emphasis on smoking because they are looking at health behaviours in a broad sense (and thus include relatively few questions related to smoking).
+In Switzerland, monitoring of tobacco use amongst young people is based mainly on data collected as part of the Health Behaviour in School-aged Children survey (HBSC)[3] and the Swiss Health Survey (ESS)[4].
+The first, conducted every four years since 1986 amongst schoolchildren, documents the extent of smoking amongst 11- to 15-year-olds, the second amongst 15- to 25-year-olds.
+Details of these surveys are available on our page, Overview of Monitoring Tools.
+Data from the Swiss Tobacco Monitoring System (TMS)[5] and the CoRolAR survey of the Swiss Monitoring of Addictions[6], successively active annually until 2016, as well as the omnibus survey, “Health and Lifestyle”[7] of the Federal Office of Public Health (OFSP) permits us to complete our description.
+It is however necessary to recall that the data from the first two surveys cited – HBSC and ESS – do not document the evolution of tobacco use on a continuous basis (HBSC assesses every four years; ESS assesses every five years) and they also suffer from almost systematic obsolescence due to the fact that the resulting estimates are only available one to two years after data collection.
+Furthermore, these two surveys fail to give a very significant place to tobacco use, since they address health behaviours in the broad sense (as a result, relatively few questions relating to tobacco use can be included).

 The prevalence of smoking among 11 to 15-year-olds

-The most recent data regarding tobacco use among 11 to 15-year-olds come from the 2018 HBSC study (Delgrande et al., 2019a[7]).
+The most recent data regarding tobacco use among 11 to 15-year-olds come from the 2018 HBSC study (Delgrande et al., 2023[8]).
 According to this study, 1.9% of girls 11 years old and 5.7% of boys that age had already experimented with cigarettes (smoking at least once in their lifetime; Figure A2A-1).
 These proportions increase considerably with age, such that 35.4% of boys and 29.8% of girls by the age of 15 have smoked at least once.
 A similar increase has been observed for the 30-day prevalence (smoking at least once during the 30 days prior to the study), although with lower thresholds: in 2018, 16.6% of boys and 15.2% of girls had smoked in the previous month.
 The proportion of young people having smoked in the past 30 days stayed relatively low for boys and girls 11, 12, and 13 years old, but had already begun to climb steeply by age 14 (9.5% of girls and 9.9% of boys).

 One 15-year-old boy out of 18 smokes daily